What shareholders can do to beat the market with Voya Financial Inc. (VOYA) stock - The Dwinnex

 Ratios:

-To gain a deeper understanding of VOYA’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.91 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 6.86.
+For a deeper understanding of Voya Financial Inc.’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.97 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 6.93.
 In the meantime, Its Debt-to-Equity ratio is 0.53 whereas as Long-Term Debt/Eq ratio is at 0.53.

 Upgrades & Downgrades